 Metric names are stripped from the resulting rollups.
 Add keep_metric_names modifier in order to keep metric names.
 See also rollup_delta.

 rollup_rate(series_selector[d]) is a rollup function, which calculates per-second change rates for adjacent raw samples on the given lookbehind window d and returns min, max and avg values for the calculated per-second change rates and returns them in time series with rollup="min", rollup="max" and rollup="avg" additional labels.
+The calculations are performed individually per each time series returned from the given series_selector.

 See this article in order to understand better when to use rollup_rate().